 - a.
 Database Server is the name of the SQL server, and optionally, its instance.
 Enter the server name and instance name (if any) you use to connect to the server.
 If the database server is local, you will be able to reconnect, and if necessary, restore from backup files you have on the server.
 If the database server is remote, you will be able to reconnect only. - b.
 With the Connect Using radio buttons, choose Windows Authentication (i.e. authenticate with the user doing the CB Protection Server installation) or SQL Server Authentication.
 If you choose SQL Server Authentication, provide the Login ID and Password.
 Your choice here determines how access to the SQL Server by the CB Protection Server will be authenticated, both during and after the installation. - c.
 When you are finished entering database information, click Next.
-For either authentication method, the user must have been given the "sysadmin" Server Role in SQL Server. - 8.
+For either authentication method, the user must have been given the "sysadmin" - 8.
 The CB Protection Database Configuration Options screen appears.
-The options on the screen depend upon whether a CB Protection database was detected at the location you provided on the previous screen:
+The options on the screen depend upon whether a CB Protection database was detected at the